Dmitry-N-Medvedev/giphy/README.md

 ## PS

-* I will be more than happy to answer any of your questions regarding this project
+* I will be more than happy to answer any of your questions regarding this project here: [discussions](https://github.com/Dmitry-N-Medvedev/giphy/discussions)